United States Coast Guard Auxiliary - Department Of Homeland Security

 The Maine’s Fire Marshal has a solution!

-State Fire Marshal Joe Thomas encourages boaters to call his office at (207) 626-3870.
+State Fire Marshal encourages boaters to call his office at (207) 626-3870.
 His staff will collect and transport expired flares to an EPA-approved kiln that had been purchased to incinerate fireworks and other incendiary devices.
 This service is free to boaters.

 The Fire Marshal's office will pick up flares during the months of May and October.
 You can call that Fire Marshal's office any time to have you name added to their list.
 They will take your name and phone number and call you back shortly before they come out to collect the flares.